ElderTrump/ElderTrump.github.io/_pages/about.md

 ---

 ## About Me ##
 <font size=3>Hi everyone!
-I am Chenbei Lu, a fourth-year Ph.D. student at the <a href="https://iiis.tsinghua.edu.cn/en/about/" target="_blank">Institute for Interdisciplinary Information Sciences</a> (IIIS), <a href="https://www.tsinghua.edu.cn/en/" target="_blank">Tsinghua University</a>.
+I am Chenbei Lu, a fourth-year Ph.D. candidate at the <a href="https://iiis.tsinghua.edu.cn/en/about/" target="_blank">Institute for Interdisciplinary Information Sciences</a> (IIIS), <a href="https://www.tsinghua.edu.cn/en/" target="_blank">Tsinghua University</a>.
 I major in computer science, and I am very fortunate to be advised by Prof. <a href="http://www.wuchenye.cn/" target="_blank">Chenye Wu</a>.
 Before that, I obtained a bachelor's degree in computer software engineering from <a href="https://english.hust.edu.cn/" target="_blank">Huazhong University of Science & Technology</a> (HUST).</font>

 <font size=3>I'm currently a visiting student researcher at the <a href="https://www.cms.caltech.edu/" target="_blank">Computing + Mathematical Sciences (CMS) Department</a>, <a href="https://www.caltech.edu/" target="_blank">Caltech</a>, advised by Prof. <a href="https://adamwierman.com/" target="_blank">Adam Wierman</a>.</font>